 There are many festivals that happen all across the UK (we do know a thing or two about festivals 😉 ), with Up Hella Aa being one of the best!
 Based in the Shetlands, this festival of fire originated out of a Yule tradition around modern-day Christmas.

 Nowadays, during the festive winter months, Up Hella Aa takes place with hoards of locals and visitors participating, lighting up the streets and dazzling the whole community. 😉

-Okay, maybe not stroke but at least take a good gander at while you’re in his family home at Blenheim Palace.
-(Again, I have no idea why they kept this locket of hair but hey ho…)
+Okay, maybe not to stroke, but at least take a good gander at!
+Especially whilst you’re in his family home at Blenheim Palace.

-Stepping into the wondrous Blenheim Palace, you’ll not only be blown away by its luxurious charm and grandeur, you’ll find yourself with expanses of beautifully groomed gardens and even a maze to visit and spend a charming British day in!
+Stepping into the wondrous Blenheim Palace, you’ll not only be blown away by its luxurious charm and grandeur, but you’ll also find yourself with expanses of beautifully groomed gardens and even a maze to visit and spend a charming British day in.